Bear, Deer & Wolf Haven

 Meals are not provided for.
 There is a common room for preparing your own meals and visiting with other volunteers.
 Condiments/spices are your responsibility but are often shared and available.
 A staff member will take you to town to get groceries.

-The volunteer project is just outside of Rosseau, Ontario.
-It is about half hour away from four cities including Huntsville and Parry Sound.
+The volunteer project is just outside of a small town 3 hours north of Toronto, Ontario.
+It is about half hour away from four larger cities.
 There are great opportunities to view wildlife which includes Black bears, coyotes, deer and many more.